Emelieh21/Gefahrradtour/README.md

 # Gefahrradtour

-Project for the HERE Map Data Hackathon 2020
+Project for the HERE Map Data Hackathon 2020.Find the safest route from A to B in Berlin thanks to HERE Data Layers and Berlin traffic accident data.

 ### Introduction

-Find the safest route from A to B in Berlin thanks to HERE Data Layers and Berlin traffic accident data.
+Road safety is an important issue in many cities.
+In Berlin in 2019 alone over 13.000 road accidents occured, every 3 hours a biker or pedestrian had an accident (almost 4000 accidents involved bikers or pedestrians) [1].
+34 accidents were fatal.
+We therefore created an app that shows you the shortest but also the safest route that helps you avoid dangerous streets and intersections to arrive safely to a destination of your choice.

 ### The data